gomorpheus/morpheus-docs/getting_started/discovery/morpheus_discovery.rst

 Once a workload is managed:

 * Enforce expiration/shutdown policies.
-Helps reign in environments (sprawl).
+This helps reign in environments (sprawl) and reduce cost.
 * Can tell what instance type it is
 * Can install agent (agent is optional)
 * Installing agent provides credentials and allows you to run workflows against it (day 2 operations)